 A Misnomer About The Exploration of the Futaleufu

-The Biobío River in Chile was one of the great rafting rivers in the world until it was dammed in 1992.
-It’s often mistated that the Futaleufú was scouted as a replacement for the imperiled Biobío.
-Steve Currey told me he first saw the Futaleufú as a teenager on a Mormon mission in 1970— nearly a decade before the Biobío was ever run, and two decades before the dams on the Biobio were proposed.
-In 1985, 4 years before the Bio Bio Hydro-electric project was announced, he fulfilled his ambition and returned to run the Futaleufú.
+The Biobío River in Chile was one of the great rafting rivers in the world until it was dammed in 1993.
+It’s often misstated that the Futaleufú was scouted as a replacement for the imperiled Biobío.
+Steve Currey told me he first saw the Futaleufú as a teenager on a Mormon mission in 1970— nearly a decade before the Bio bio River was ever even run, and two and a half decades before the dams on the Biobio were proposed.
+In 1985, 5 years before the Chilean Congress approved the Bio bio dams, Steve fulfilled his ambition and returned to run the Futaleufú.

-My impetus for exploring the Futaleufu was solely about finding a great destination for our guests.
-At the time of our 1990 descent, the dams on the Biobío had been proposed, but construction didn’t begin for two more years.
-We were working with NGOs like Grupo de Acción por el Biobío (GABB) and the Natural Resources Defense Council (NRDC), running conservation awareness trips to stop the Biobío dams—which I naively thought was possible.
-Finding a replacement was not a consideration.
+My impetus for taking another look at the Futaleufú in 1990 was solely to find another destination for our guests.
+At the time, the dams on the Biobío had been proposed, but construction wouldn’t begin for years.
+We were working with NGOs like Grupo de Acción por el Biobío (GABB) and the Natural Resources Defense Council (NRDC), running conservation awareness trips to stop the Biobío dams, which I naively thought was possible.
+Finding a replacement was never a consideration.